 Depending on the program, registration in Summer Quarter may or may not be required; Summer Quarter registration does not substitute for registration during the academic year.
 Students possessing an F-1 or J-1 student visa may be subject to additional course enrollment requirements in order to retain their student visas.

 In addition to the above requirement for continuous registration during the academic year, graduate students are required by the University to be registered:

 - In each term during which any official department or University requirement is fulfilled, including qualifying exams or the University oral exam.
 The period between the last day of final exams of one term and the day prior to the first day of the following term is considered an extension of the earlier term, with the option of considering the two weeks preceding the start of Autumn Quarter as part of Autumn Quarter (rather than as part of Summer Quarter).
 See details below.

 - In any term in which a University dissertation/thesis is submitted or at the end of which a graduate degree is conferred.

 - Normally, in any term in which the student receives financial support from the University.

 - In any term for which the student needs to use University facilities.

-- For international students, in any term of the academic year (summer may be excluded) for which they have non-immigrant status (i.e., a J-1 or F-1 visa).
+- For international students, in any term of the academic year (summer may be excluded) for which they have non-immigrant status (i.e., an F-I or J-1 visa).